 What else am I agreeing to by accepting the Candidate Agreement?

-By accepting the Candidate Agreement, you are certifying that you are the candidate whose name appears on the registration, and that you plan to take the LSAT for the sole purpose of being considered for admission to law school.
+By accepting the Candidate Agreement, you are certifying that you are the test taker whose name appears on the registration, and that you plan to take the LSAT for the sole purpose of being considered for admission to law school.
 You are further certifying that all the information on the form, as well as other information and materials submitted to LSAC for your file, are complete and accurate.

 How do I make changes to my profile information (e.g., preferred/chosen name, legal name, date of birth) after I have registered for the LSAT?